Wednesday, November 6, 2024

 Wood, Betty.
 "Gender and Religious Expectations in Early Georgia."
 Georgia Historical Review, vol. 64, no. 3, 1998, pp. 295-316.
 Wood analyzes the religious expectations placed on women in Georgia’s diverse religious communities, exploring how these norms affected their roles in family and society.

-1682 - 1699: Women, Religion, & Society in the colony of Pennsylvania
+1682 - 1699: Women, Religion, & Society in Pennsylvania

-1682-1699: Women, Religion, and Society in the Pennsylvania Colony
+1682-1699: Women, Religion, & Society in Pennsylvania

 Introduction